TaraMathur/GildedRose/README.md

 2. Go to localhost:3000 in your browser

 You should see a page with:
-1. An Inventory Table populated with a list of different items and sell-in and quality values for each item which have been randomly generated.
+1. INVENTORY TABLE - populated with a list of different items and sell-in and quality values for each item which have been randomly generated.
-2. An Update button.
-Each time you click it, the values in the table will refresh according to the update rules corresponding to the item type.
+2. UPDATE BUTTON - each time you click it, the values in the table will refresh according to the update rules corresponding to the item type.

-To refresh the table with new random values, type $rails db:seed at the command line and then reload localhost:3000.

-[This is currently hidden --> 3.
-A button labelled "Reload the Table with Fresh Values".
-When you click it, the table will be populated with new (random) quality and sell-in values.]
+3. RELOAD THE TABLE WITH FRESH VALUES BUTTON - when you click it, the table will be populated with new (random) quality and sell-in values.

 --------------